Alternating electric field therapy: Newly diagnosed glioblastoma

 Initial results of a Novocure-sponsored, phase-3, randomized clinical trial of TTFields in patients with newly diagnosed glioblastoma were reported in November, 2014, and published in December 2015.
-Interim analysis showed a statistically significant benefit in median survival for patients treated with TTFields plus conventional therapy (temozolomide, radiation, and surgery) versus patients treated with conventional therapy alone, a result which led the trial's independent data monitoring committee to recommended early study-termination.
+Interim analysis showed a statistically significant benefit in median survival for patients treated with TTFields plus conventional therapy (temozolomide, radiation, and surgery) versus patients treated with conventional therapy alone, a result which led the trial's independent data monitoring committee to recommend early study-termination.
 This was the first large-scale trial in a decade to show a survival benefit for patients with newly diagnosed glioblastoma.
 On the basis of these results, the FDA approved a modification of the trial protocol, allowing all patients on the trial to be offered TTFields.
 Potential methodological concerns in this trial included the lack of a "sham" control group, raising the possibility of a placebo effect, and the fact that patients receiving TTFields received more cycles of chemotherapy than control patients.
 This discrepancy might have been a result of improved health and survival in TTFields-treated patients, allowing for more cycles of chemotherapy, but also could have been due to conscious or unconscious bias on the part of clinical investigators.
 An expert clinical review called the preliminary results "encouraging".

-Recurrent ovarian carcinoma

-Novocure sponsored a phase-2 trial called INNOVATE (EF-22), in which TTFields were administered in conjunction with weekly paclitaxel chemotherapy treatment.
-The trial included patients with recurrent, platinum-resistant ovarian carcinoma.
-Results of the trial include that no adverse side effects were reported in relation to the TTField device, except for dermatitis.